qqvoil/WhiskeyBarrel/Kitty/README.md

-Theme for kitty terminal by qqvoil
+Theme for kitty terminal
+    == by qqvoil ==

+Installing:
+  Copy file to ~/.config/kitty/current-theme.conf